A Prophetic Dream: God on Trial – Part I

 Scripture tells us that we overcome by the blood of the Lamb and the word of our testimony (Rev. 12:11).
 If you’re like me, you have always considered your testimony to be the story of your “conversion” and when you “prayed the salvation prayer.”
 However, through a prophetic dream God showed me His perspective of our testimony, gave me a more complete understanding of what it actually is, and revealed one of the incredible ways it empowers us to conquer the accuser in our lives.

 In the Garden of Eden the enemy deceived Eve by accusing God.
-He tricked her into questioning Father’s goodness, believing He was withholding something good from her.
+He tricked her into questioning Father’s lovingkindness, believing He was withholding something good from her.
 Eve should have silenced the accusations with the word of her testimony, testifying who she knew God to be, that He is always faithful and true.